WA-Department-of-Agriculture/WaCSE/inst/app/www/rmd/aboveTableText.md

-**The NRCS has not evaluated all practices for every county.** Most practices in the Woody Plantings conservation class are limited to either Eastern or Western WA only.
-If an unavailable practice is selected, either “No data available in table” will appear or that practice will not be added to the table.
+**The NRCS has not evaluated all practices for every county.** Most practices in the Woody Plantings conservation class are limited to *either* Eastern or Western WA.
+Unavailable practices will not appear in the drop down menus.